If you’re looking to land your next big career move, you’re going to need an impressive resume.

-You can improve your writing and reword the exact same responsibilities like this:
+You can improve your writing and reword the same responsibilities as this:

-“Reporting directly to the manager, supporting a number of business critical admin functions”
+“Reporting directly to the manager, supporting several business-critical admin functions”

 This sentence is much more descriptive and makes you sound like a professional.

-One of the most important factors that recruiters look for in a resume is relevance to the role they are recruiting for – however this is an area that is often overlooked by candidates.
+One of the most important factors that recruiters look for in a resume is relevant to the role they are recruiting for – however, this is an area that is often overlooked by candidates.

 Then ensure that your resume is highlighting those requirements so that they are instantly visible to recruiters upon opening your resume.